pure-data/pure-data/doc/1.manual/markdown/externals.md

 which library folder we're loading the external.
-But there are some rare cases where this is the only way to guarantee you have loaded the correct external, which is a problem when you have too many libraries in your system and using more than one that has an external with the same name.
+But there are some rare cases where this is the only way to guarantee you have loaded the correct external, which is a problem when you have too many libraries in your system and are using more than one that has an external with the same name.
 Hence, some external libraries like 'Cyclone' and 'ELSE' use this in the documentation of the help files to make sure you load the correct external.